psilord/bitio/README.md

 ;; for a total of 8 + N bytes read.

-;; Usually, to implement the 3/8/5 bit reads, you'd read 2 bytes, then ;; do a pile of bit masking in order to retrive the values you desire.
-;; Here is a possible (of several, actually) rendering of the above in bitio:
+;; Usually, to implement the 3/8/5 bit reads, you'd read 2 bytes, then ;; do a pile of bit masking/shifting/anding, etc in order to retrive ;; the values you desire.
+Here is a possible (of several, actually) ;; rendering of the above in bitio:

 (with-open-file (fin (asdf:system-relative-pathname :bitio "binfile")
                      :direction :input